reposense/RepoSense/docs/dg/learningBasics.md

 **Your Task**

-Make corresponding changes to `summary charts` so that in step 3, after opening the panel, the font colour of the author title on the left panel also becomes green.
+Make corresponding changes to `summary charts` so that in step 3, after opening the panel, the font colour of the author title (in the form of `authorDisplayName(authorName)`) on the left panel also becomes green.

 <panel header="Hint 1">